 There are multiple options of control plane protocols (e.g., H.323, SIP, SIP-I) for the establishment and release of RTP sessions.
 Figures 3 and 4 indicate the example of SIP with its embedded SDP Offer/Answer protocol, used for end-to-end capability declaration and negotiation of ECN usage.

-[IETF ECN] assumes the use of a SIP based control plane with additional SDP information elements.
+[IETF RFC 6679] assumes the use of a SIP based control plane with additional SDP information elements.